 How sleeping pill addiction develops

-Since sleeping pills are highly addictive, doctors recommend patients do not continue to take these drugs for more than a week or two.
+Since sleeping pills are highly addictive, doctors recommend clients do not continue to take these drugs for more than a week or two.
 However many who started taking sleeping pills with good intentions often develop an addiction.
 Within a month of consuming sleeping pills users build up a tolerance.
 This means ever greater quantities of sleeping pills are required in order to get ‘high’.

 Types of sleeping pill addiction we treat